Skip to main content

 View the Statement of Purpose template

 Book a demo built for children's home operators.
-We'll show you the Ofsted module, the policy library, and the LA tender alerts in a single 20-minute walkthrough.
+We'll show you the policy library, Regulation 45 workspace and LA tender workflow, including the review controls that remain with your team.

 Registration support

-Children's home Ofsted registration — how CareBids helps
+Children's home Ofsted registration — what CareBids supports today

 The Ofsted registration process for a new children's home requires an SC1 application form (submitted by the provider) and SC2 forms for every nominated individual and registered manager.
 The SC1 must be submitted with a set of supporting documents that Ofsted reviews before deciding whether to proceed to a full registration assessment.
-Getting that initial submission right — complete, consistent, and compliant — is the fastest route through the 12-week target timeline.
+Ofsted now prioritises applications against published criteria.
+Applications outside those criteria remain on a waiting list without a stated decision timeframe.

 What does "complete" actually mean in practice?
 Ofsted's published SC1 guidance requires, as a minimum: a Statement of Purpose meeting Regulation 16 of the Children's Homes (England) Regulations 2015; evidence of financial viability; a business plan; and a full suite of operational policies.
 The Statement of Purpose alone needs to address the registered category of children (age range, gender, needs), staffing structure, the accommodation, quality assurance arrangements, and the home's aims and objectives.
-That is a substantial document — and writing one from scratch, without a template, typically takes a registration consultant 15 to 20 hours.
+That is a substantial document — and writing one from scratch, and benefits from a structured review against the current official guidance.

 01